HL7/cdmh/input/pagecontent/terminology.md

----
-title: ValueSets and CodeSystems defined as part of this Implementation Guide
-layout: default
-active: terminology
----

 #### Code Systems

 The CDMH IG depends on US-Core published code systems and code systems published or referenced by the HL7 FHIR standard itself.
 The IG does not introducce any new code systems.